 1. There are over 1500cryptocurrencies

-Ever since the first cryptocurrency, Bitcoin, was created – there have been over 1500 other cryptocurrencies which have made their way into the markets.
+Ever since the first cryptocurrency, Bitcoin, was created – there have been over 1,500 other cryptocurrencies that have made their way into the markets.
 Every cryptocurrency apart from Bitcoins is known as an ‘altcoin’ – an alternative currency.
-While many of these currencies have been created just for the sake of raising money – there are some currencies which actually have a use case and are already having a major impact on various sectors and industries across the globe.
+While many of these currencies have been created just for the sake of raising money – there are some currencies that actually have a use case and are already having a major impact on various sectors and industries across the globe.

 2. No one knows who created the first cryptocurrency